 Orientation and Angle

 Orientation: Solar panels should ideally face south or southwest in the northern hemisphere and north or northwest in the southern hemisphere.
-These orientations receive the most direct sunlight throughout the day.
+These orientations receive the more direct sunlight throughout the day.

 Angle: The angle at which the solar panels are tilted can also impact their efficiency.
 Many solar pathway lights come with adjustable panels that allow users to fine-tune the tilt angle.
 This adjustment ensures that the panels are directly facing the sun for extended periods, especially during the peak sunlight hours around solar noon.